Scribbly the Boy Cartoonist: All-American Publications

-In fact, Ma Hunkel had a one-page cameo in the first JSA story, in All-Star Comics #3.
-The story, "The First Meeting of the Justice Society of America", has the heroes get together and swap stories about their heroics, and after hearing tales from the Flash, Hawkman, the Spectre and Hour Man, the group notices that the Red Tornado is in the room.
-She explains that she wasn't invited to the meeting, but she came up on the fire escape.
+Ma Hunkel had a one-page cameo in the first JSA story, in All-Star Comics #3.
+The story, "The First Meeting of the Justice Society of America", has the heroes get together and swap stories about their heroics.
+After hearing tales from the Flash, Hawkman, the Spectre and Hour Man, the group notices that Red Tornado is in the room.
+She explains that she was not invited to the meeting, but she came up on the fire escape.
 She gets a warm greeting from the group, but when they invite her to take her cape off and relax, she suddenly announces that she has to leave.
 The Flash laughs when he discovers that she tore her pants when she climbed in through the window.
 Later Justice Society stories established that Ma is an honorary member of the team, and in 2007, she returned to DC in Justice Society of America vol. 3 as the curator of the JSA's museum.

 In All-American Comics #45 (Dec 1942), Mayer himself entered the comic strip.
 In "Sheldon Mayer Meets the Red Tornado", Scribbly, Ma Hunkel, the Cyclone Kids, and the neighborhood kids are complaining that their stories are boring and repetitive, so Mayer enters the comic panels to respond to their complaints.
 Disheartened by their criticism, Mayer tries to commit suicide by jumping from the top panel, but the Red Tornado rushes to catch him before he hits the bottom panel.

-Outside of usually appearing in All-American Comics, Scribbly also appeared occasionally in Comic Cavalcade and also in the humor series, Buzzy.
+Outside of usually appearing in All-American Comics, Scribbly also appeared occasionally in Comic Cavalcade and the humor series Buzzy.

 By issue #59 (July 1944), Mayer had grown tired of the characters, and openly admitted it in the introduction to that issue's story: "This goes on every issue — sometimes it's funny — sometimes it isn't — anyhow — I'm getting a little tired of it — just this once I'm gonna have some FUN!
 F'rinstance let's see what would happen if instead of people we draw these characters as animals..."
 Mayer then explained that Scribbly would be a horse in this issue — "maybe it's because I always know where to find a horse, but I go nuts finding an idea for Scribbly" — while Ma Hunkel would be a big fat chicken, Sisty as a chick and Dinky as a pony.
 This talking animal story was the last "Scribbly" story in All-American, with Mayer presumably tired of the strip altogether.
 Mayer's next project was a talking animal humor book, Funny Stuff, which launched with a Summer 1944 issue, with new stars the Three Mouseketeers and McSnurtle the Turtle, the Terrific Whatzit.